 B’nai Mitzvah

-Bar/Bat Mitzvah ceremonies present a wonderful opportunity for Jewish families to celebrate the emergence into adolescence of a daughter or son.
+B’nai Mitzvah ceremonies present a wonderful opportunity for Jewish families to celebrate the emergence into adolescence of a child.
 This Jewish tradition emphasizes learning, prayer, and public competence as demonstrations of maturity.

-When your son or daughter becomes Bar or Bat Mitzvah, your family will experience one of the most significant and highly spiritual Jewish adventures of your lifetime!
-Our rabbis, cantor, Hebrew teachers and the entire staff at UH relish our time with you as together, we create a joyous and uplifting simcha experience.
+When your child becomes B’nai Mitzvah, your family will experience one of the most significant and highly spiritual Jewish adventures of your lifetime!
+Our rabbis, cantor, Hebrew teachers, and the entire staff at UH relish our time with you as together, we create a joyous and uplifting simcha experience.

-The successful completion of a Bar/Bat Mitzvah process affirms the self-esteem of an emerging adolescent Jew and his or her family.
+The successful completion of the B’nai Mitzvah process affirms the self-esteem of an emerging adolescent Jew and his or her family.
 This highly emotional journey may have moments of anxiety, but it is filled with great joy as well.
 Preparation for Bar/Bat Mitzvah ceremonies takes hard work, sacrifice, and commitment, and we at UH are here to help with every step along the path.

-• 9-7 Months Before – Meet weekly with Cantor Eichaker on Tuesday or Thursday.
+• 6 Months Before – Student meets weekly with Cantor Richman.

-• 5 Months Before – Meet individually with rabbis to discuss d’var Torah, choose English readings, discuss Haftarah, and personal prayer.
+• 3 Months Before – Meet with rabbi to choose English Liturgy.

-• 2-4 Weeks Before – Final meeting to discuss 613 commandments with Rabbi Rosenberg.
+• 2 Weeks Before – Final meeting to discuss 613 commandments.

-• 1 week Before – Final family rehearsal with Cantor Eichaker – walk through the entire service.
+• 1 week Before – Final family rehearsal with clergy to walk through the entire service.

-With personalized attention, the rabbis, cantor and Esther Olson, our clergy assistant, are ready to assist all families of the congregation to maximize their Bar/Bat Mitzvah ceremonies as authentic and meaningful religious experiences.
+With personalized attention, the rabbis, cantor, and Esther Olson, our clergy assistant, are ready to assist all families of the congregation to maximize their B’nai Mitzvah ceremonies as authentic and meaningful religious experiences.

 Schedule Bar/Bat Mitzvah Meetings